splunk/splunk-operator/docs/AppFramework.md

 ## App Framework Troubleshooting

-The AppFramework feature stores data about the installation of the application in Splunk Enterprise Custom Resources' Status fields.
+The AppFramework feature stores data about the installation of applications in Splunk Enterprise Custom Resources' Status subresource.

 The field `cr.status.AppDeploymentContext.AppsSrcDeployStatus` stores the AppFramework deployment statuses of all Application sources listed in the CR spec.
 Further, each Application under every Application source has detailed deployment information in the field `cr.status.AppDeploymentContext.AppsSrcDeployStatus.AppDeploymentInfo`.

 ### App Framework Phase Information

 The process of installing an application is divided into multiple sequential phases.
 Each Application has its `current` phase information stored in the field `cr.status.AppDeploymentContext.AppsSrcDeployStatus.AppDeploymentInfo.PhaseInfo`.

 Here is a detailed chronological view of the list of phases.